kyle-gonzales/cmsc134mp2-diez_gonzales_pulvera/README.md

 In our initial idea, the client sends a message over to the server, the server encrypts the message and broadcasts it to the other client.
 However, we realized that this would defeat the purpose of encryption, as we are sending the plaintext over the network.
 Additionally, the other client would also be receiving the message in plaintext because Flask renders the HTML pages on the server before sending it to the client (server-side rendering).

 To resolve this, we realized we needed to use a client-side cryptography library that can encrypt and sign the message before it is transmitted.
 We attempted to use JavaScript's [`OpenCrypto`](https://github.com/safebash/opencrypto) library.
 However, we ran into another issue.
-We discovered that the Web Crypto API, which requires the `window.crypto.subtle` object is only available in secure contexts, which typically means when the webpage is served over HTTPS.
+We discovered that the OpenCrypto API, which requires the `window.crypto.subtle` object is only available in secure contexts, which typically means when the webpage is served over HTTPS.
 This restriction is in place to ensure that cryptographic operations are performed securely, protecting sensitive data from potential attackers.

 ### Conclusion